Child shot in Edmonds drive-by, police search for suspect

-A 13-year-old boy was injured in a drive-by shooting Saturday evening in Edmonds, police say and officers are searching for a suspect.
+A 13-year-old boy was injured in a drive-by shooting Saturday evening in Edmonds, police say, and officers are searching for a suspect.

-The boy was taken to Harborview Medical Center.
-The boy is stable, according to police.
+The boy was taken to Harborview Medical Center and is in stable condition, according to police.

 Police say they are looking for a man wearing a black hoodie, black sweatpants and a mask.
 The suspect vehicle is a white, older two-door Chevy Colorado pickup with white lettering on the front windshield.
 Anyone who sees the vehicle is asked not to approach it and to call 911.